 - What’s the best way to cut sheet pan quesadillas?

-Slide the sheet of quesadillas from the baking pan to a cutting board; use a pizza cutter to make quick work of slicing the quesadillas.
+Once the sheet pan quesadillas are fully cooked and golden brown on the top and bottom, slide them from the baking pan onto a large cutting board; use a pizza cutter to make quick work of slicing the quesadillas into squares or rectangles.

 - Cheesy Chicken Tamale Bake

 - One-Skillet Mexican Chorizo, Black Beans, and Rice